So we've got a little hello world program, and there's not much in it. It's time to learn about variables and their types! Take this thing up a notch!

 Variables are named pointers to some information in your computer's memory.
 That's basically the whole thing.

 You declare variables by giving them a name, then at some point you give them a value.
-Often you'll do that all in one go, just like this:
+Often you'll do that all in one go, just like this: let x = 1;

-This declares a variable called x which can now be used in other parts of the program you're using.
+which can now be used in other parts of the program you're using.
 Right now, it's value is the number 1.
 Super cool.

 Let's add some of this to your program.